 - The Chee in Animorphs are like this under their holograms-sleek ivory and steel androids that vaguely resemble two legged dogs.
-The Pemalite ship that powers them has a similiar look.
+The Pemalite ship that powers them has a similar look.

 - In the Time Scout series, the tech is mostly normal.
 The incredibly expensive technology used by the time scouts is basically a battered tin/plastic case.
-Their satchels are regular battered leather satchels.
+Their satchels are just regular, battered leather satchels.
 In other words, averted.

 - Hoffmann's offices in The Fear Index is described like this, where everything is sleek, clean and minimalistic.